Centennial College Awarded $3.5 Million in Funding to Support Applied Research Projects

 Technology Solutions for Healthcare Management and Health Research and Promotion

 Centennial has successfully supported Ontario’s health technology sector’s small- and medium-sized enterprises since 2011.
 By 2024, the number of Ontarians aged 65 years or older is expected to contribute to healthcare costs consuming 70 per cent of the provincial budget.
 Digitizing healthcare delivery through the application of health technologies and addressing the rising costs and demand for research support in machine learning, data analytics, natural language processing, image processing, robotics and mechanical and biomedical engineering is recognized as a key strategy to improving patient outcomes.
 The NSERC award will enable Centennial to help companies overcome challenges related to the design, development and commercialization of health technologies, and support the creation of products that can compete in the global healthcare market.

 Wearable, Interactive, and Mobile Technologies Access Centre in Healthcare (WIMTACH)

 Amount awarded: $1,750,000 (Technology Access Centre)

-WIMTACH is one of just 30 designated Technology Access Centres across the country and serves as a catalyst for the growing ecosystem of digital health innovations, providing specialized knowledge and support for companies in Toronto and across Canada.
-To date, WIMTACH has engaged 406 students and 47 faculty to collaborate with 148 companies and community partners, transforming innovative ideas into commercialized success stories.
-The NSERC award will provide WIMTACH with the resources necessary to help actualize research ideas and to increase Centennial’s student engagement in research
+WIMTACH is one of 60 designated Technology Access Centres (TACs) across the country and serves as a catalyst for the growing ecosystem of digital health innovations providing specialized knowledge and support for companies in Toronto and across Canada.
+To date, WIMTACH has engaged 406 students and 47 faculty to collaborate with 148 companies and community partners, transforming innovative ideas into commercial success stories.
+The NSERC award will provide WIMTACH with the resources necessary to help actualize research ideas and to increase Centennial’s student engagement in research.

 For more information on applied research updates at Centennial contact firstname.lastname@example.org.